Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 making a redenomination would be simpler before the AXIA chain was live.
 However, many in the community pointed out the disconnect of the two networks and how it was unfair for holders of AXC to be impacted by a vote by a different token holder set.
-For this reason, the AXIA Foundation [decided to make a new vote on AXIA][blog 1] when it went live, although the AXIALunar vote ended with a majority in favor of the redenomination change.
+For this reason, the AXIA Foundation [decided to make a new vote on AXIA][blog 1] when it went live.

 AXIA Foundation summarized the decision not to change: